Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 #subsection("General Plugin System")

+#subsection("Resulting Architecture")
+The end resulting architecture is similar to the architecture in
+@DynamicLibraries.
+The only difference is the absence of the C-ABI, which was omitted in favor of direct usage of rust due to tedious conversion of rust to C.
+In @resulting_architecture, the architecture is visualized.

+#align(
+  center, [#figure(
+      img("poster.svg", width: 100%, extension: "files"), caption: [Resulting architecture of ReSet and its plugin system], )<resulting_architecture>],
+)
+#pagebreak()

 #subsection("Any-Variant")
 in @ExampleAnypattern an Any-Variant via byte vectors is covered.
 For ReSet, a different route was taken to implement the Any variant.
 Instead of converting